azerupi/rust-z/README.md

 # Battleplan Rust

-A *prototype* tool for organizing the activity of The Rust Project.
+A prototype tool for organizing the activity of The Rust Project.

 Rust is a huge effort.
 There's a lot going on.
 But it's difficult for the casual observer - or even those deeply involved - to grasp the big picture of where Rust is going, and how it will get there.
-This tool is an attempt to improve the situation by collectiing key information already produced by Rust's development process, and presenting it in an easily-digestable format.
+This tool is an attempt to create clarity by collectiing key information already produced by Rust's development process, and presenting it in an easily-digestable format.